cogentcore/core/docs/content/3-views/slice-views.md

 # Slice views

-Cogent Core provides interactive slice views that allow you to display a slice value to the user and have them edit it.
-The user can use the context menu to add, remove, and copy rows.
+Cogent Core provides interactive slice views that allow you to display a slice value to users and have them edit it.
+Users can use context menus and drag-and-drop to add, remove, and copy rows.

 You can make a slice view from any slice pointer: